Franz Josef Ludy

 Franz Josef Ludy (born 1933) is a German serial killer who killed four people between 1952 and 1968, and was later sentenced to life imprisonment plus 15 years a total of 3 times.
 The Bild has described him as "one of the greatest lust killers in German criminal history".
 Although later convicted of murder, he has tried to stop the tabloids from calling him a killer.

 Early life

 Ludy was born as the only son of a joiner, who had eight daughters.
 At age 15, he tumbled trying to jump on a moving tram.
+He got back up, but fell unconscious seconds later.
 After this, he entered the life of crime for the first time: due to stealing radio lottery tickets worth 32,00 Deutsche Mark, he lost his job at the Deutsche Bundespost, within which he had delivered amounts up to 30,000 Deutsche Mark.
 The first and only relationship Ludy had with a girl was called off by his mother, and until his conviction, he never had a relationship with a woman again.
 In the following years, he left the family home and travelled around southern East Germany, Switzerland and Belgium, living partially under a false name.
 During this time, while in a train station toilet in Hamburg, he attempted suicide by overdosing on sleeping pills.